 Mark Twain Riverboat in Disneyland is a classic attraction that has been in operation since opening day in 1955.
 It is an attraction that I have enjoyed riding each time I visit.
 (Aside from our last trip.
 It was closed.)
 The middle deck or even the top deck can give you a bird’s eye view as you go around Tom Sawyer Island.
-Today I would like to talk about some of its histories and give some secrets about Mark Twain Riverboat that you may not have known before.
+Today I would like to talk about some of its histories and give some secrets about the Riverboat that you may not have known before.

 10 Secrets of Mark Twain Riverboat

 When Walt Disney was designing the first Disney Park that was going to be across the street from his Burbank Studios, he wanted to have a Riverboat attraction.
 So when the plans were changed and they started working on Disneyland in Anaheim, the plans for the Riverboat attraction were kept.
-Walt Disney had a love for the writings of Mark Twain and was inspired to have a Paddlewheeler in Disneyland for other’s to enjoy.
+Walt Disney had a love for the writings of Mark Twain and was inspired to have a Paddlewheeler in Disneyland for others to enjoy.

 Walt Disney wanted the Mark Twain Riverboat so badly, that after the corporate funding ran out, he funded the riverboat out of his pocket.